 Code 100 rail fits into S Helper Service code 137 tie strip.
 I had wood ties and bridge rails here as my old module building ways.
 I took out the wood ties.
 The turnout at left had issues so I slide the SHS tie strip onto the left turnout and continued to make the joiner section connect to the turnout at right.

 With the yard ladder replaced now this was the worst turnout left on the layout.
 It was cut very short.
 I tried too hard to cram a turnout in and not cross a benchwork section joint, also a module building requirement.
 I had to get over ending all track at benchwork section joints since these are not modules.
 As time went on I have continued track over section joints but never put a turnout in place.
 9 years after the layout first ran I am now about it running well.
 Also note the adjacent track going to the engine house was very close.
 This was the layout pinch point.
 When a turnout was as problematic as this one was ripping it out with pieces really flying was big fun.
-I thought it the layout ever had to be moved add steel angles to the bottom of the frames and move as 1) 12’ long piece.
+I thought if the layout ever had to be moved add steel angles to the bottom of the frames and move as 1) 12’ long piece.
 It would be a bit cumbersome but still better than moving with a chainsaw like many other layouts.

 New Crossover 10-27-20

 I have had the idea and turnouts for this 5th and final crossover for a few years.
 It is a #10 that is 45 inches long!
 This is to add direct access to the passenger station.
 The curved crossover is about 4 feet to the left and can do the same thing.
 All my crossovers other alternate in direction.
 This is the same outside main to inside.
 I get that this is a #10 turnouts right in between to 2) #6 turnouts.
 The #6 should have been at least a #8 but there was no room.
 Further I just replaced what was previously there.
-I ripped up perfectly good code 100 track to replace with the code 137 mostly in the same plan.

 As I have previously mentioned the purpose of using the code 137 track was to show grade separation and definition of the mainlines.
 This was all perfectly good ballasted code 100 track in this place but was flat on the deck that I removed because I wanted elevated mainlines.
 I carved a “V” out of the ¼” Homasote to give the ballast a roadbed profile.